 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

-The "Policy on materiality of and on dealing with related party transactions"(as amended) as approved by the Board may be accessed on the Companys website at thelink https://www. mahindralifespaces.com/wp-content/uploads/2019/04/policy-on-materiality-of-and-dealing-with-related-party-transactions.pdf
+The "Policy on materiality of and on dealing with related party transactions"(as amended) as approved by the Board may be accessed on the Company's website at the linkhttps://www. mahindralifespaces.com/wp-content/uploads/2019/04/policy-on-materiality-of-and-dealing-with-related-party-transactions.pdf

 DEPOSITS LOANS ADVANCES AND OTHER TRANSACTIONS

-During the year the Company has not accepted any deposits from the public or itsemployees.
-The details of loans and advances which are required to be disclosed in theannual accounts of the Company pursuant to Regulation 34(3) and 53 (f) read with ScheduleV of the SEBI LODR are provided in the standalone financial statement at Note no. 40.
+Your Company has not accepted any deposits from public or its employees and as such noamount on account of principal or interest on deposit were outstanding as of the BalanceSheet date.
+The details of loans and advances which are required to be disclosed in theannual accounts of the Company pursuant to Regulation 34(3) read with Schedule V of theSEBI LODR are provided in the standalone financial statement at Note no. 40.

-Further in terms of Regulation 34(3) and 53 (f) read with Schedule V of the SEBI LODR details ofthe transactions of the Company with the promoter and holding company Mahindra &Mahindra Limited holding 51.49 percent in the paid up equity capital of the Companyas on 31st March 2019 in the format prescribed in the relevant accounting standards forannual results are given in Note No. 36 to the Standalone Financial Statement.
+Further in terms of Regulation 34(3) read with Schedule V of the SEBI LODR details ofthe transactions of the Company with the promoter and holding company Mahindra &Mahindra Limited holding 51.48% in the paid up equity capital of the Company as on 31stMarch 2020 in the format prescribed in the relevant accounting standards for annualresults are given in Note no. 36 to the standalone financial statement.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information relating to the Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as per Section 134(3)(m) of the Companies Act 2013 read withthe Rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure 5 tothis Report.
+Information relating to the Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as per Section 134(3)(m) of the Companies Act 2013 read withthe Rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure 5 to thisreport.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

 Disclosures with respect to the remuneration of Directors KMPs and employees asrequired under Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are given inAnnexure 6 to this Report.

-Details of employee remuneration as required under provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(2) & 5(3) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are available at the Registered Officeof the Company during working hours up to the date of the Annual General Meeting and shallbe made available to any shareholder on request.
+Details of employee remuneration as required under provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(2) & 5(3) of Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are available at the Registered Officeof the Company during working hours up to the date of the Annual General Meeting and shallbe made available to any shareholder on request.
 Such details are also available on yourCompany's website at: https://www.mahindralifespaces.com/investors/stock-exchange-filings/other-filing-information

 EXTRACT OF ANNUAL RETURN

-The Annual Return in Form MGT-7 and its extract in Form MGT-9 for the financial yearended 31st March 2019 are available on the website of the Company athttps://www.mahindralifespaces.com/investors/stock-exchange-filings/other-filing-information
+The Annual Return in Form MGT-7 and its extract in Form MGT-9 for the financial yearended 31st March 2020 are available on the website of the Company athttps://www.mahindralifespaces.com/investors/stock-exchange-filings/other-filing-information.